cloudfour/pleasantest/.changeset/heavy-emus-walk.md

 'test-mule': minor
 ---

-Provide a helpful message if the user forgets to use `await`,
+Provide a helpful message if the user forgets to use `await`.

 For example, if a user forgets to use `await` in the jest-dom assertion: